Women's rights in Saudi Arabia: Hijab and dress code

-In January 2020, Saudi Arabia hosted the Spanish Super Cup for the first time.
-The tournament hosted Barcelona, Valencia, Atlético Madrid and Real Madrid as the four participants.
-During the first match of the competition between Real Madrid and Valencia on January 8, Amnesty International workers gathered in front of the Saudi Embassy in Madrid and called for the release of Saudi women rights activist Loujain al-Hathloul and ten other activists.
-The rights group also informed the public that the match day marked Loujain's 600th day in detention.
-In January 2020, Human Rights Watch, along with 12 other international human rights organizations, wrote a joint letter to Amaury Sport Organisation ahead of Saudi Dakar Rally.
-The rights group in their statement urged ASO to use their decision to denounce the persecution of women's rights in the nation.
-The HRW's statement read, "The Amaury Sport Organisation and race drivers at the Dakar Rally should speak out about the Saudi government’s mistreatment of women’s rights activists for advocating for the right to drive."

-On September 29, 2020, Amnesty International raised concerns about the women's rights situation in Saudi Arabia, where a Ladies European Tour event was going to take place in November.
-The organization also urged those who were participating to show solidarity with the activists jailed in Saudi Arabia.

-In December 2022, Saudi Arabia decided on biding to host Women’s Asian Cup in 2026.
-Monika Staab, the manager of the Saudi Arabian women’s national team, said: “This is an opportunity to bring the tournament to life, inspire a generation, and turbo-charge the continued growth of women’s football".

 Mobility

 In 2019, following suggestions made in 2017, Saudi women were given the ability to travel abroad freely without permission from male guardians.
 As of August 2019, women over 21 can travel abroad without male permission.

 Many of the laws controlling women also apply to citizens of other countries who are relatives of Saudi men.
 For example, the following groups require a male guardian's permission to leave the country: foreign women married to Saudi men, adult foreign women who are the unmarried daughters of Saudi fathers, and foreign boys under the age of 21 with a Saudi father.

-In 2013, Saudi women were allowed to ride bicycles for the first time, although only around parks and other "recreational areas."
+In 2013, Saudi women were allowed to ride bicycles for the first time, although only in parks and other "recreational areas."
 Female cyclists must be dressed in full body coverings and be accompanied by a male relative.
 A 2012 film named Wadjda highlighted this issue.